elstamey/wwcrdu-presentations/speaker_workshop.md

 # Mixer ideas

 - What kind of shoes are you wearing?
-- What is your favorite
+- What is your favorite color?
 - Where did you live when you took your first tech job?
 - What is your favorite conference?
 - What is your favorite language or technology?